-Viohalco was incorporated on 31 May 2013 in the framework of the mergers with Viohalco-Hellenic Copper and Aluminium Industry S.A. and Cofidin SA.
+Viohalco was incorporated on 31 May 2013 in the framework of the mergers with Viohalco-Hellenic Copper and Aluminium Industry S.A. and Cofidin S.A.

-Highlights of Viohalco, Viohalco-Hellenic Copper and Aluminium Industry S.A.'s and Cofidin SA's history are as follows:
+Highlights of Viohalco, Viohalco-Hellenic Copper and Aluminium Industry S.A. and Cofidin S.A.'s history are as follows:

+1970's

+1960's

+In the 1970s,

+Viohalco-Hellenic Copper and Aluminium

+Industry S.A. was

+incorporated in

+1937 under the

+Copper Industry.

+name Hellenic

+In 1947, Viohalco-Hellenic Copper and Aluminium Industry S.A. was listed on the Athens

+Exchange.

+Around 1950, Viohalco-Hellenic Copper and Aluminium Industry S.A. bought new machinery and expanded its production premises and in 1953, the Company was renamed to Viohalco-Hellenic Copper and Aluminium

+Industry S.A.

-- Viohalco-Hellenic Copper and Aluminium Industry S.A. was incorporated in 1937 under the name Hellenic Copper Industry. - In 1947, Viohalco-Hellenic Copper and Aluminium Industry S.A. was listed on the Athens Stock Exchange. - Around 1950, Viohalco-Hellenic Copper and Aluminium Industry S.A. bought new machinery and expanded its production premises and in 1953, the Company was renamed to Viohalco-Hellenic Copper and Aluminium Industry S.A. - In the 1960s, Cofinindus S.A. took a 33% participation in the Viohalco-Hellenic Copper and Aluminium Industry S.A.'s share capital and Viohalco Sanitas S.A. was founded as the steel producing arm of the Group, in which Cofinindus took a 49% participation.
-Viohalco-Hellenic Copper and Aluminium Industry S.A. grew gradually through strategic alliances with international industrial corporations. - In 1966, Viohalco-Hellenic Copper and Aluminium Industry S.A. became a holding company, stopped industrial activity itself and transferred all manufacturing activities and processes to subsidiaries and affiliated companies. - In the 1970s, Viohalco-Hellenic Copper and Aluminium Industry S.A. and its subsidiaries founded a series of new companies and Cofidin SA was incorporated by Compagnie Bruxelles Lambert S.A. to gradually receive part of the participating interests held by CBL/GBL in Viohalco-Hellenic Copper and Aluminium Industry S.A.'s group.
+In the 1960s, Cofinindus S.A. took a 33% participation in the Viohalco-Hellenic Copper and Aluminium Industry S.A. share capital and Viohalco Sanitas S.A. was founded as the steel producing arm of the Group, in which Cofinindus took a 49% participation.
+Viohalco-Hellenic Copper and Aluminium Industry S.A. grew gradually through strategic alliances with international industrial corporations.

-- In the 1980's, the group of Viohalco-Hellenic Copper and Aluminium Industry S.A. restructured through multiple spin-offs designed to bring corporate form and culture as much as possible to its production units. - In the 1990s, Viohalco-Hellenic Copper and Aluminium Industry S.A. listed its major subsidiaries on the Athens Stock Exchange, thereby enhancing its capital structure and financing acumen. - In 1999, Viohalco-Hellenic Copper and Aluminium Industry S.A. raised capital on the Athens Stock Exchange and financed the swift expansion and consolidation of its subsidiaries in Greece and abroad. - From 2001 to 2013, Viohalco-Hellenic Copper and Aluminium Industry S.A. invested euro 1.8 billion in Greece and abroad, more than doubled its revenue and consolidated its profile as a major export-oriented Greek industrial player. - In May 2013, Viohalco was incorporated as a Belgian limited liability company in the framework of the mergers with Viohalco-Hellenic Copper and Aluminium Industry S.A. and Cofidin SA - In November 2013, Viohalco-Hellenic Copper and Aluminium Industry S.A. and Cofidin SA merged into Viohalco and Viohalco obtained a listing on the regulated market of Euronext Brussels. - In February 2014, Viohalco successfully proceeded with the secondary listing of its shares on the Athens Exchange.
+Viohalco-Hellenic Copper and Aluminium Industry S.A. and its subsidiaries In 1966, Viohalco-Hellenic Copper founded a series of and Aluminium new companies and Cofidin S.A.
+Industry S.A. becamé a holding was incorporated company, stopped industrial activity by Compagnie Bruxelles Lambert itself and transferred all S.A. to gradually receive part of the manufacturing participating interests held by activities and processes to CBL/GBL in subsidiaries and Viohalco-Hellenic affiliated Copper and companies.
+Aluminium Industry S.A.'s group.

+- In May 2013, Viohalco was incorporated as a Belgian limited liability company in the framework of the mergers with Viohalco-Hellenic Copper and Aluminium Industry S.A. and Cofidin S.A. - Hellenic Copper and Aluminium Industry S.A. and Cofidin S.A.
+In November 2013, Viohalco-Hellenic Copper and Aluminium Industry S.A. and Cofidin S.A. merged into Viohalco and Viohalco obtained a listing on the regulated market of Euronext Brussels.
-BUSINESS PERFORMANCE AND ACTIVITY REPORT

-VIOHALCO
+In February 2014, Viohalco successfully proceeded with the secondary listing of its shares on the Athens Exchange.

+From 2001 to 2013, Viohalco-Hellenic Copper and Aluminium Industry S.A. invested Euro 1.8 billion in Greece and abroad, more than doubled its revenue and consolidated its profile as a major export-oriented Greek industrial player.

+1990's

+In the 1980's, the group of Viohalco-Hellenic Copper and Aluminium Industry S.A. restructured through multiple spinoffs designed to bring corporate form and culture as much as possible to its production units.

+In the 1990s, Viohalco-Hellenic Copper and Aluminium Industry S.A. listed its major subsidiaries on the Athens Stock Exchange, thereby enhancing its capital structure and financing acumen.

+In 1999, Viohalco-Hellenic Copper and Aluminium Industry S.A. raised capital on the Athens Stock Exchange and financed the swift expansion and consolidation of its subsidiaries in Greece and abroad.

+From 2001 to 2013, Viohalco-Hellenic Copper and Aluminium Industry S.A. invested Euro 1.8 billion in Greece and abroad, more than doubled its revenue and consolidated its profile as a major export-oriented Greek industrial player

+Business Performance and Activity Report

-Viohalco SA (VIO) is a leading holding group of metal processing companies in Europe, based in Brussels.
+Viohalco S.A.
+(VIO) is a leading holding group of metal processing companies in Europe, based in Brussels.
 Uniquely diversified in metal sector activities and with a global presence, the Group is committed to sustainable manufacturing of quality, innovative and value-added products in the steel and steel pipes sector, in the copper and cable sector, in the aluminium sector and in the real estate development sector.